sergpapa/PropertyLister/TESTING.md

 ## **Advanced Search & Filtering**
 ### **Keyword Search**
 - **Expected:** Users should be able to search for properties using keywords.
-- **Testing:** Entered various keywords (e.g., "apartment," "villa," "Athens") into the search bar and checked if relevant properties appeared.
+- **Testing:** Entered various keywords into the search bar and checked if relevant properties appeared.
 - **Result:** The feature correctly displayed relevant properties matching the search query.

 ### **Sorting & Filtering**